TrshPuppy/obsidian-notes/networking/routing/loopback.md

 	- ex: want to access Google.com
 		- First: [[DNS]] servers (same IP as the router)
 			- IP: 192.168.0.1
-			- Browser asks IP stack in OS for IP address wich corresponds to Google.com
+			- Browser asks IP stack in OS for IP address which corresponds to Google.com
-				- neeeds to find the DNS server
+				- needs to find the DNS server
 					- looks at  routing table
 						-  the DNS is 192.168.0.1
 			- [[ARP]] request sent: